dougmiller/theMetaCityArticles/015-lets-make-a-terrible-markdown-extension-pt3.md

         md.preprocessors.add('gifv', GifVPreprocessor(self), '_begin')
 ~~~

-Your class definition needs to extent `Extension` which will hook it into the markdown system.
-This class will also need to define a method `extendMarkdown`.
+Your class definition needs to extend `Extension` which will hook it into the markdown system and then needs to define a method `extendMarkdown`.

 The init sets up the config options you can define for the extension.
 These can be overwritten at the time the extension is processed like so: